Meiling Han

 Research interests

-Dr Han's research has been focused on the relationship between antimicrobial resistance and the remodelling of bacterial membrane lipids and intracellular metabolites.
-Over the past 4 years, she has established an independent research program to characterise the chemical compositions and biological functions of essential bacterial lipids and intracellular metabolites using an integrative metabolomics/lpidomics and biophysical approach (e.g., neutron reflectometry).
-During this process she has established solid and extensive research skills in pharmacology and biochemistry, in particular, bacterial membrane lipidomics, an emerging field with only a handful of researchers in the world.
-Her research findings have enriched our knowledge of small molecules within bacteria and will inform the future discovery of much-needed antimicrobials.
+My research has been focused on the relationship between antimicrobial resistance and the remodelling of bacterial membrane lipids and intracellular metabolites.
+Over the past three years, I have established an independent research program to characterise the chemical compositions and biological functions of essential bacterial lipids and intracellular metabolites using an integrative metabolomics/lpidomics and biophysical approach (e.g., neutron reflectometry).
+During this process I have established solid and extensive research skills in pharmacology and biochemistry, in particular, bacterial membrane lipidomics, an emerging field with only a handful of researchers in the world.
+My research findings have enriched our knowledge of small molecules within bacteria and will inform the future discovery of much-needed antimicrobials.

 Supervision interests